 As these words were being written, my mind just pulled me away to this: Having great open rates and CTR is the holy grail of Email Marketing, right?
 Reaching this is almost impossible for most marketers, so talking about conversion after that is a non issue for most of us.

-Let’s make this clear: if you have poor results it’s because you still don’t use Emailbidding.
+Great open metrics is the goal to all of us but let’s make this clear: if you have poor results it’s because you still don’t use Emailbidding.
 Or… your product sucks. 😉 Even if you’re in one of these situations, you can still get ROI from it if your conversions are good enough.
 However, on average they’re not.

 “Hey, did you pull me to read this article to mess with me or make me hate myself for not getting this?”